 Hello and welcome to a new week!
 Today’s brand focus is the one and only Rothy’s, the shoes that are made from recycled plastic bottles that I have been wearing all over my Instagram the past month.
-I was, indeed, contacted by Rothy’s and asked to create some Seattle-related content, and the shoes were gifted to me.
-I did a quick search about the brand, and I had to say that Rothy’s gave me the Allbirds-esque vibe.
+I was, indeed, contacted by Rothy’s and asked to create some Seattle-related content for them to use in ads, and all of the shoes were gifted to me.
+I did a quick search about the brand, and I had to say that Rothy’s gave me the Allbirds-esque aesthetic.
 And you know I love my Allbirds.

 Please note that I am not sponsored nor paid to write this blog post review.
 I use affiliate links via RewardStyle for products if they’re still available and do make a small commission from it (not a lot at all!).

 Rothy’s name comes from Hawthy, Stephen Hawthornwaite’s nickname and Roth in Roth Martin, the due who founded the brand in 2012.
 Their mission is to create shoes that are versatile, chic, and durable with the little waste and impact to the environment as possible.

 Rothy’s knit uppers are made from 100% post-consumer plastic water bottles.
 The bottles are washed, sterilized, and fused into fiber and knitted into yarn.
 The soles are made of recycled carbon-free rubber, and the insoles are made of recycled plastic from water bottles and recyclable foam.
 Also, only vegan and non-toxic adhesives are used.
 All Rothy’s are shipped in a recyclable box, and the shoes are recyclable at the end of their lifespan.
 Lots of ‘recycled/recyclable’ word, I know!